nfoxdev/underscore/README.md

 # "underscore" \_()

-Create complex Visual Foxpro Objects  adding properties, arrays and collections the easy way.
+Create Visual Foxpro Objects  adding properties, arrays and collections the easy way.

 Just make \_.prg available in your search path and start using it.